neomake/neomake/README.md

 If you want to run Neomake automatically (in file mode), you can configure it in your `vimrc` by using `neomake#configure#automake`, e.g. by picking one of:

+(Any function calls like these need to come after indicating the end of plugins to your plugin manager, e.g. after `call plug#end()` with vim-plug.)

 ```vim
 " When writing a buffer.
 call neomake#configure#automake('w')